 - Inspire your class for the year ahead: Most people have this belief that there is such a thing as a maths brain, a belief which Jo Boaler, among others, strongly challenges.
 Since 2015, in conjunction with her youcubed team at Stanford University, they have put together resources, videos etc for a Week of Inspirational Maths.
 They now have lessons and activities aimed at infants to 6th, as well as second level.
 Click on the link for an overview of the activities in Week of Inspirational Math, and scroll down to the bottom of the page to access all the resources; Kindergarten roughly aligns with Infants, Grade 1 and 2 with 1st & 2nd classes, and Grades 3-5 roughly align with 3rd-6th classes.

 - New year, new initiative!
 Number Talks is an excellent maths methodology that is gaining traction globally, and more recently, nationally thanks to the promotion of the PDST.
 Better still, the rationale behind it aligns itself very closely with the underlying principle of Operation Maths, that is teaching children to understand maths, not just do maths.
 To find out more about number talks and to access a whole suite of ready-made resources for all class levels just click on the link above.

-- Maths Week (16-24 October) will all too quickly be upon us!
-And while it will be a very different celebration this year, with no public gatherings, it will still be possible to participate virtually.
+- Maths Week (15-23 October) will all too quickly be upon us!
 So why not start to consider now, how your school might get involved in this national celebration of maths, and don’t forget to register your school.